 Having said this, there are some real-world applications of the opportunity cost concept that investors can put to work.

 - Make sure you aren’t being too conservative.
 While a conservative approach is called for in many situations, particularly in the case of retired investors or those who will need to use their investment money for a specific purpose in a short period of time (say, the need to pay for college in a year), younger investors can afford to take more risk in exchange for better longer-term returns.
 As a result, taking too conservative of an approach early on – for example, a 30-year old who invests most of his or her savings in bonds – represents a significant opportunity cost over the long term.

 - Opportunity cost in investing should be viewed through the lens of your personal financial situation.
 Would you be better off paying down debt?
 If an investor earns a 6% yield on investment but is paying out 18% annually in credit card interest, that person is in fact, losing money, not earning it.

 - Finally, opportunity cost can occur when being fully invested keeps you from missing the chance to take advantage of significant market downturns.
 In August-September 2011, for instance, the high-yield bond market lost 12% of its value.
 In the next month, high yield rebounded with a return of over 10%, one of its best monthly returns of all time.
-An investor who didn’t have cash to put to work in this downturn had a meaningful opportunity cost.
+An investor who didn’t have the cash to put to work in this downturn had a meaningful opportunity cost.

 The Bottom Line

 Opportunity cost should never be a prime consideration because it can lead you to take on more risk than you should in an effort to get the highest possible return.
 At the same time, it’s good to keep the concept to keep in mind in order to keep your opportunity costs to a reasonable minimum.